 The ART corpus

-Within the JISC funded ART project we developed a tool (SAPIENT) to allow the annotation of scientific papers with core scientific concepts (e.g. 'Goal', 'Hypothesis', 'Experiment', 'Method', 'Result', 'Conclusion', 'Motivation', 'Observation').
+Within the JISC funded ART we developed a tool (SAPIENT) to allow the annotation of scientific papers with core scientific concepts (e.g. 'Goal', 'Hypothesis', 'Experiment', 'Method', 'Result', 'Conclusion', 'Motivation', 'Observation').
 These concepts constitute the CISP meta-data and were verified through an on-line survey addressed to researchers.
 The CISP meta-data were accompanied by a set of guidelines for their implementation as an annotation scheme.
 We worked with chemistry experts, who used the guidelines and SAPIENT to create a corpus of 225 papers manually annotated with CISP concepts (ART Corpus > 1 million words, 35,040 sentences).
 These papers cover topics in physical chemistry and biochemistry and were provided by the Royal Society of Chemistry (RSC) Publishing.

 The Corpus was developed primarily to add value to scientific papers, through semantic markup that would make it easier for natural language processing and semantic web applications to automatically extract information pertaining to core scientific concepts.
 The ART corpus can also be used as a training set for machine learning algorithms, in order to automate the annotation of papers with CISP meta-data.
 The sustainability of and the benefits obtained from annotating papers with CISP meta-data will be investigated by the JISC funded SAPIENT Automation (SAPIENTA) project.